About PGDM (HCM)

 We invite career focused students to apply to our programme, benefit from the platform we created and be a part of our success story.

-Listen to what our students, faculty and Recruiters say about HCM
+Listen to what our students and Recruiters say about HCM

 Mr. Girish Babu, Head, Manipal Hospitals, Goa